 I stayed in Lhasa for two days.
 The highlights in Lhasa are the palace of the Dalai Lama (the Potala), the Jokhang (the most revered temple in Tibetan Buddhism), and the Summer palace of the Dalai Lama (the Norbulingka).
 Just outside is the Drepung Monastery, once the worlds largest monastery with some 10,000 monks.
-The Potala Palace is a UNESCO World Heritage Site.
+The Historic Ensemble of the Potala Palace, Lhasa is a UNESCO World Heritage Site.

 From Tsedang we drove to Gyantse.
 This trip was over the first of several mountain passes.
 This one (Kamba-la) was about 4,800 m (15,750 ft) high.
 It was an interesting drive up to the pass along a steep switchback road.
 The pass was in the clouds, with snow on the ground.
 From there the road went along a large mountain lake (Yamdrok-tso), one of the holiest lakes in Tibet.
 The lake is at an altitude of around 4,500 m (14,760 ft).
 From there we climbed another pass (Karo-la) up to about 5,000 m (16,400 ft) and then to Gyantse.
 In Gyantse is the largest chörten (stupa) in Tibet, the Gyantse Kumbum.
 It is quite impressive, located in the Pelkor Chöde Monastery.
 It is from the 15th century.